nantana29/Getting-and-Cleaning-Data/README.md

-# Background of Peer-graded Assignment: Getting and Cleaning Data Course Project
+# Peer-graded Assignment: Getting and Cleaning Data Course Project
 This reposotory is a work of Nantana as a submission for Getting and Cleaning Data Course Project.
 It includes the instruction on how to run analysis in R.
 # Dataset
 Human Activity Recognition Using Smartphones Data Set obtained from UCI Machine Learning Repository.